 What are Parts?

-The final type of part is the Exile.
 An exile is a part that our managers and firefighters are trying to protect from exposure.
 Exiles are innocent parts of us that may have experienced emotional pain or trauma.
-The last thing our protectors want is for us to relive what the exiles represent, so the protectors work to play defense against possible threats.
-Protectors are on high alert and may be skeptical or misjudge situations.
+Protectors work to play defense against possible threats.
+They are on high alert and may be skeptical or misjudge situations.

 So, what kinds of situations might create an exile part?
 One possibility is an embarrassing experience.
 Let’s take public speaking, for example.
-Imagine you had to give a presentation a work.
-As you present, you stutter over your words, drop your index cards, your voice cracks, and the entire group laughs at you.
-It’s possible that horrible experience may form an exile and your protector part will take responsibility for you never going through that again.
-Based on what happened, an Anxious manager part may form that tries to warn you about another potentially embarrassing situation and prevent you from putting yourself in front of an audience.
-The anxious part is well intentioned to protect your exile from future embarrassment, but that might get in the way of performance in important areas such as school or work.
+As you speak, you stutter over your words, drop your index cards, your voice cracks, and the entire group laughs at you.
+It’s possible that experience may form an exile and your protector part will take responsibility for you never going through that again.
+An anxious manager part may form that tries to warn you about other potentially embarrassing situations and prevent you from putting yourself in front of an audience.
+The anxious part, though well intentioned, might get in the way of future performances in important areas such as school or work.

 If you are interested in learning more about IFS and getting to know your Self, I’d love to meet with you to discuss how the model can work for you.
 This model was created by Richard Schwartz, Ph.
 D. and you can find more information about Dr. Schwartz’s work and the IFS Model at selfleadership.org